StarfallProjects/n8n-nodes-powershell/README.md

 ## Limitations

+### Not available on Cloud or Desktop

 Like the Execute Command node, the PowerShell node won't work on n8n Cloud.

 Community nodes are currently unavailable on n8n Desktop.

+###

+## Technical background

+This node uses `execPromise`, an n8n function that promisifies Node.js' `child_process.exec()`.
+Refer to the [Node.js 16.x documentation](https://nodejs.org/docs/latest-v16.x/api/child_process.html#child_processexeccommand-options-callback) for more background.

+> **Note:** because we're using `exec` rather than `spawn`, there is no option to detach the child process.
+This means the n8n workflow waits for the PowerShell script to complete before proceeding.

+> **Note:** `exec` is designed to handle commands with small outputs.
+Be cautious about using this node for memory-heavy operations.